 Skip to content

 The Language Training Center (LTC) Program provides language and culture training for Department of Defense (DoD) personnel.
-The University of Utah (UU) is one of nine universities running LTCs.
+The University of Utah (UU) is one of ten universities running LTCs.
 LTCs leverage existing university and college language and culture programs to meet the needs of DoD organizations/units.
 The Institute of International Education (IIE) administers the Language Training Centers program on behalf of the Defense Language and National Security Education Office.

 The UU Language Training Center (LTC) Program has access to a wide range of experienced, academically rigorous and culturally sensitive instructors that appropriately challenge and advance the linguistic skills of the Utah Cryptologic Team linguists.
 This cadre of instructors is familiar with the military linguist population, and has developed successful curricula to meet the needs of military students.